-Fund financial statements provide financial information for the School's major fund and more detailed information about the School's activities.
+Fund financial statements provide financial information for the School's major fund and more detailed information about the School's activities along with detailed information about the Preschool.
 Governmental fund financial statements provide information on the current assets and liabilities of the fund, changes in current financial resources (revenues and expenditures), and current available resources.

 Fund financial statements for the governmental fund includes a balance sheet and a statement of revenues, expenditures and changes in fund balance.
-The School's general fund also includes a statement of revenues and expenditures - budget and actual.
+The School's General Fund also includes a statement of revenues and expenditures - budget and actual.

 The government-wide financial statements and the fund financial statements provide different presentations of the School's financial position.
 Categorized by governmental activities and component units, the government-wide financial statements provide an overall picture of the School's financial standing.
 The government-wide financial statements, which are comparable to private-sector companies, provide a good understanding of the School's overall financial health and present the means used to pay for various activities, or functions provided by the School.
 All assets and deferred outflows of resources of the School, including buildings and land are reported in the statement of net position, as well as all liabilities and deferred inflows of resources, including outstanding principal on bonds and other long-term debt.
 The statement of activities includes depreciation on all long lived assets of the School.
 The fund financial statements provide a presentation of the School's major fund.
-In the case of the governmental fund, outlays for long lived assets are reported as expenditures and long-term liabilities, such as revenue bonds, are included as other financing sources in the fund financial statements in the year the liabilities are incurred.
-To facilitate a comparison between the fund financial statements and the government-wide financial statements, a reconciliation is provided.
+In the case of the governmental fund, outlays for long lived assets are reported as expenditures and long-term liabilities, such as revenue bonds, are included as other financing sources in the fund financial statement-wide financial statements, a reconciliation is provided.